 In 2016, an Italian naval archaeologist, Francesco Tiboni, came up with an exciting idea.
 He claimed that the Trojan horse never existed in the original version of the Illiad.
 According to him, the story might have been a result of a translation error or confusion stemming from two homonyms.

 Namely, the ancient Greek word for “horse” – hippo, was also used for Phoenician cargo boats.
 These boats were often transporting treasures and as such, they would have made an appropriate votive gift.
 This fact was not necessarily known to the mainland Greeks who came centuries after Homer, so the confusion could have been made already in antiquity.

 Indeed, it sounds much more plausible that the Greeks would leave a cargo ship on the beach and hide inside of a secret compartment.
 For this reason, Mr. Tiboni’s theory has caused a small sensation in archaeological circles over the past couple of years.
 But the media support didn’t follow, and the saga of the Trojan horse continues even to this day.

 Trojan horse as the constellation Argo Navis

-Because of its proximity to the Milky Way, or the celestial river, this constellation was known as “the boat” in both Vedic India and ancient Egypt.
-Scholars assume that the Greeks borrowed the idea from the Egyptians, somewhere around 1,000 BC.
+Due to its close proximity to the Milky Way, often referred to as the celestial river, the constellation Argo Navis was known as “the boat” in both Vedic India and ancient Egypt.
+Scholars speculate that the ancient Greeks likely adopted this concept from the Egyptians around 1,000 BC.

 Argo Navis and Sirius